marzeverett/vitaldb_manager/Experiment_Plan_old.md

 M. All datastreams from one case used to predict all datastreams from one case, using an LSTM network with data preprocessed by autoencoders from L.

+N.(NO) All datastreams from all cases used to predict all datastreams from all cases using an LSTM network with data preprocessed by autoencoders from L and fused for each case (Ensemble?)

+Q. (No)

 ## AE Separate Latent Space, then Feature Merged Latent Space (Network 3)